 Other exchanged high-level visits include the visit of the former Governor General of Canada, Mr David Johnston to South Africa in May 2013 and the visit of former Deputy President of South Africa, Mr Kgalema Motlanthe, to Canada in November 2013.
 Ministerial visits have been exchanged and are reflective of the broad spectrum of cooperation between the two countries.

-- Visit of the Parliamentary Secretary to the Minister of Foreign Affairs, Mr Matt DeCourcey, to South Africa in April 2018.
+- Visit by the Parliamentary Secretary to the Minister of Foreign Affairs, Mr Matt DeCourcey, to South Africa in April 2018.

-- Visit of the Deputy Minister of Mineral Resources, Mr Godfrey Oliphant, to Canada in March 2018.
+- Visit by the Deputy Minister of Mineral Resources, Mr Godfrey Oliphant, to Canada in March 2018.

-- Visit of the Minister of Immigration, Refugees, and Citizenship Canada, Mr Ahmed Hussen, to South Africa in August 2017
+- Visit by the Minister of Immigration, Refugees, and Citizenship Canada, Mr Ahmed Hussen, to South Africa in August 2017.

-- Visit of the Minister of Justice, Ms Jody Wilson-Raybould, to South Africa in March 2017.
+- Visit by the Minister of Justice, Ms Jody Wilson-Raybould, to South Africa in March 2017.

-- Visit of the Minister of Justice and Correctional Services, Mr Michael Masutha, to Canada in September 2016.
+- Visit by the Minister of Justice and Correctional Services, Mr Michael Masutha, to Canada in September 2016.

-- Visit of the former Minister of Higher Education and Training, Dr Bonginkosi Nzimande, to Canada in May 2016.
+- Visit by the former Minister of Higher Education and Training, Dr Bonginkosi Nzimande, to Canada in May 2016.

-- Visit of the former Minister of Mineral Resources, Dr Ngoako Ramathlodi, to Canada in March 2015.
+- Visit of the Minister of Mineral Resources, Dr Ngoako Ramathlodi, to Canada in March 2015.